microsoft/PSRule/docs/commands/PSRule/en-US/New-PSRuleOption.md

 ### -BindingIgnoreCase

 Sets the option `Binding.IgnoreCase`.
 The option `Binding.IgnoreCase` determines if binding operations are case-sensitive or not.
-See about_PSRule_Options for more information.
+See about_PSRule_Baseline for more information.

 ```yaml
 Type: Boolean